MattSona99/ProgettoPA/README.md

-  participant CN as TransitoController participant R as TransitoRepository participant TD as TransitoDAO participant VD as VeicoloDAO participant TVD as TipoVeicolODAO participant TTD as TrattaDAO participant VRD as VarcoDAO participant MD as MultaDAO participant S as Sequelize participant F as Factory
+  participant CN as TransitoController participant R as TransitoRepository participant TD as TransitoDAO participant S as Sequelize participant F as Factory